tc39/proposal-type-annotations/README.md

 # ECMAScript proposal: Types as Comments

-TypeScript has been growing in popularity.
-It is now the 4th popular language on Github.
-The continuing and growing popularity of TypeScript shows that the JavaScript community wants static typing and believes that some level of static typing improves code.
-Moreover, JavaScript is now the _only_ major dynamic language with no typing support.
-Clojur, Python, and Ruby all now have some level of typing support.

-This proposal aims to enable developers to add type annotations to their JavaScript code, allowing those annotations to be checked by an _external to JavaScript_ type checker (such as TypeScript or Flow), yet having them be ignored by the JavaScript runtime, so that transpilation is not necessary.
+This proposal aims to enable developers to add type annotations to their JavaScript code, allowing those annotations to be checked by a type checker that is _external to JavaScript_.
+At runtime, the JavaScript engine would ignore them, treating the types as comments.

-In other words, the aim of this proposal is to enable developers to run programs written in TypeScript, Flow (and other "static typing supersets of JavaScript") languages without any need for transpilation.
+The aim of this proposal is to enable developers to run programs written in TypeScript, Flow, Hegel, and other static typing supersets of JavaScript without any need for transpilation, if they stick within a certain reasonably large subset of the language.

 ## Status

-Stage: _None_.
-This proposal is seeking an official recommendation from TC39.
+by Gil Tayer and Daniel Ehrenberg

+Stage 0

+Not yet presented to TC39, but actively being developed in collaboration with committee members.

 ## Synopsis